Picat Through the Lens of Advent of Code: Day 24: Crossed Wires

 The statistics shows that the Day 24 problem is the toughest AoC problem in 2024.
 Our model is encoded into SAT with $996000$ clauses and $361000$ variables.
 Despite the large encoding size, it is solved in 3.6 seconds.
 This is a testimony to the competitiveness of the Picat's SAT encoder and the Kissat solver.
 The straightforward model that uses a binary variable for each pair of gates fails to solve the problem in 2 hours.

-Many of the approaches available on Reddit for Day 24 \footnote{\url{https://www.reddit.com/r/adventofcode/comments/1hl698z/2024_day_24_solutions/}} require manual inspection, and can't solve all instances that follow the problem description (see our instances generator\footnote{\url{https://github.com/cgrozea/AdventOfCode2024/blob/main/24/gen.pi}}).
+Many of the approaches available on Reddit for Day 24 \footnote{\url{https://www.reddit.com/r/adventofcode/comments/1hl698z/2024_day_24_solutions/}} required manual inspection of the problem instance, and can't solve all instances that follow the problem description (see our instances generator\footnote{\url{https://github.com/cgrozea/AdventOfCode2024/blob/main/24/gen.pi}}).
 The program by \texttt{ayoubzulfiqar}\footnote{\url{https://github.com/ayoubzulfiqar/advent-of-code/tree/main/2024/Python/Day24}} for the problem is much faster than our SAT-based solution (it solves the problem in 0.06 seconds).
 It performs the ripple-carry algorithm on the inputs and identify the potential wires that could be swapped.
-While the solution is very intelligent and efficient, it requires genius insights.
+While the solution is very intelligent and efficient, it requires genius insights and is limited by the assumption that the circuit follows a standard pattern repeated for every bit position.